SHIMA0111/Marquetry/REPLACE_TO_RUST_ENGINE.md

-*Exit: the Phase 5 parity + determinism + capability suite green on Vulkan (AMD) and Metal-via-wgpu; a wasm32 build of marquetry-core (rayon disabled) gates CI; a demo training loop runs in a browser, exercising async readback and the documented error paths for buffer limits and unsupported dtypes (e.g., f64 on wgpu).*
+*Exit: the Phase 5 parity + determinism + capability suite green on Vulkan (AMD) and Metal-via-wgpu; a wasm32 build of marquetry-core (rayon disabled) gates CI; a demo training loop runs in a browser, exercising async readback and the documented error paths for buffer limits and unsupported dtypes (e.g., f64 on wgpu); the GEMM kernel generator is verified to implement the declared techniques (the Principle #1 exception: workgroup shared-memory tiling, register blocking, dtype/tile specialization, autotuning) — the required evidence is (a) the autotuner demonstrably selecting among multiple generated variants across the benchmark size sweep (a naive single-variant shader cannot satisfy this by construction) and (b) the GEMM-vs-native ratio recorded and pinned at this exit per the Cross-cutting rules.*

 **Phase 8 — Ecosystem features & 1.0.**
-Model archive (`.mq`) format vN+1 over the Rust graph — checkpoints are device-portable: parameter bytes are identical regardless of the producing device, so train-on-GPU → load-on-CPU round-trips bitwise (computation parity stays tolerance-based) — ONNX export adapted (stays in Python, introspecting the Rust graph), classic ML (trees / random forest / SVM) re-implemented in Rust, docs refresh (per roadmap), benchmark publication.
+Model archive (`.mq`) format vN+1 over the Rust graph — checkpoints are device-portable in the format sense: serialization is device-agnostic (the same parameter values produce identical bytes on any device), save → load → re-save is bit-identical, and a GPU-trained checkpoint loads on CPU losslessly.
+This is format fidelity only — it does not claim that training on different devices produces identical values; computation parity stays tolerance-based (§3.1) — ONNX export adapted (stays in Python, introspecting the Rust graph), classic ML (trees / random forest / SVM) re-implemented in Rust, docs refresh (per roadmap), benchmark publication.
 *Exit: v1.0.0 — Rust engine at full feature parity, Metal + CUDA + wgpu shipped, wheels